craftingcity/RollHighOrDie/Character Rules/Ability Scores.md

 # Strength
 Strength is a representation of a character's physical power.

+Strength is used in determining a character's Fortitude, Inventory Capacity,

 # Dexterity
 Dexterity is a representation of a character's physical agility and coordination.